 The time after you wake up and before you start interacting with the world is very important.
 Although we are with ourselves at every moment of time, we rarely give ourselves time to be with ourselves.

 Take out at least half an hour to just yourself.
-Do a mindful activity that you enjoy, whether it be affirmations, meditation, journaling, going on a walk, looking at the sky and trees, deep breathing, whatever works for you.
+Do a mindful activity that you enjoy, whether it be affirmations, meditation, journaling, going on a walk, looking at the sky and trees, deep breathing, or whatever works for you.

 This part of your day significantly determines the kind of energy you will have for the rest of it.
 I can help you start this with my free 21-day Self Love Course.